 The point is, competition for the attention of LinkedIn members is just as fierce as on any other social media channel.
 Of course, paid promotion has its own place reserved on the user’s feed despite the quantity of organic content.

-So, here are my tips and best practices on how to write a great copy:
+So, here are my tips and best practices on how to write a great LinkedIn ad copy that actually works:

 1. Keep it short & sweet